geniikw/DataRenderer2D/README.md

 # DataRenderer2D

-DataRenderer2D is a simple drawing tool. you can make mesh from data and control it using animator. all of PR, bug report, comment, sugestion are vary grateful.
+DataRenderer2D is a simple drawing tool. you can make mesh from data and control it using animator. all of PR, bug report, comment, suggestion are vary grateful.

 [PatchNote](https://github.com/geniikw/SplineMeshDrawer-PatchNote/blob/master/PatchNode.md)